 However, as Los Angeles County's population increased and suburbanization encroached on lands previously devoted to agriculture, the county lost its title as a top agricultural producer.
 A similar pattern followed in Paramount with dairy farmers "selling out" and moving east.
 Dairies relocated to Dairy Valley (Cerritos), Dairyland (La Palma), and Dairy City (Cypress) as well as to Orange, San Bernardino, and Riverside Counties.
-San In 1953, the City of Long Beach sought annexation of Paramount, even though "much of the area is devoted to dairy farming," which was prohibited by Long Beach City Ordinance.
+591 In 1953, the City of Long Beach sought annexation of Paramount, even though "much of the area is devoted to dairy farming," which was prohibited by Long Beach City Ordinance.
 In their annexation plan, the City of Long Beach claimed, "Owners of dairy farms will be given a reasonable time to comply with the ordinance" and that removal of such industry "will clear the way for improved municipal services."
-San In 1953, the City of Long Beach claimed, "Owners of dairy farms will be given a reasonable time to comply with the ordinance"
+592